BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 ## Background
 Orientation sensing using multi-mode sensors (e.g. accelerometer + gyroscope + magnetometer) has become quite accurate when coupled with the right sensor fusion software.
 My motivation for porting NXP's library is to create an orientation sensor for marine use, using off-the-shelf hardware and the Signal K / SensESP project (https://github.com/SignalK/SensESP) to provide orientation data (e.g. magnetic heading, roll, and pitch) on a vessel.

-An earlier version of NXP's sensor fusion library has been ported by AdaFruit for use with their sensors in the Arduino environment.
-A newer version of the NXP sensor fusion library (version 7.2) is available, and that is what the present project is using.
+An earlier version of NXP's sensor fusion library has been ported by AdaFruit (Adafruit AHRS) for use with their sensors in the Arduino environment.
+A newer version of the NXP sensor fusion library (version 7.2) is available from NXP, and that is what the present project is using.
 This newer library has several improvements, including the ability to perform magnetic calibration while in use (as opposed to needing a separate software tool, as with the earlier fusion library).

 ## Where To Find...